distillpub/post--multimodal/src/paper.md

 <div class="sensitivity-warn">This section will discuss neurons representing regions of the world, and indirectly ethnicity.
 The model’s representations are learned from the internet, and may reflect prejudices and stereotypes, sensitive regional situations, and colonialism.
 Our discussion is intended to be descriptive and frank about what the model learned from the internet, and is not endorsement.</div>

-From local weather and food, to travel and immigration, to language and race: geography is an important implicit or explicit context in a great deal of online discourse.
-Blizzards are more likely to be discussed in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 13, 1)}}>Canada</a>.
-Vegemite is more likely to come up in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 0, 6)}}>Australia</a>.
-Discussion of  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography",  0, 5)}}>China</a> is more likely to be in Chinese.
+<p>From local weather and food, to travel and immigration, to language and race: geography is an important implicit or explicit context in a great deal of online discourse.
+Blizzards are more likely to be discussed in {geo_ref("Canada", 13, 1)}.
+Vegemite is more likely to come up in {geo_ref("Australia", 0, 6)}.
+Discussion of {geo_ref("China", 0, 5)} is more likely to be in Chinese.</p>

 We find that CLIP models develop <i>region neurons</i> responding to geographic regions.
 These neurons might be seen as vision analogues of geographic information in word embeddings <d-cite bibtex-key="konkol2017geographical"></d-cite>.
 They respond to a wide variety of modalities and facets: country and city names, distinctive architecture, prominent public figures, faces of the most common ethnicity, distinctive clothing, wildlife, and local script (if not roman alphabet).
 If shown a world map, even without labels, these neurons fire selectively for the relevant region on the map.<d-footnote>Map responses seem to be strongest around distinctive geographic landmarks, such as the Gulf Of Carpentaria and Cape York Peninsula for Australia, or the Gulf of Guinea for Africa.</d-footnote>

-Region neurons vary greatly in scale, from neurons corresponding to entire hemispheres — for example, a  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 1, 0)}}>Northern Hemisphere neuron</a> which responds to bears, moose, coniferous forest, and the entire Northern third of a world map — down to sub-regions of countries, such as the US West Coast.
+<p>Region neurons vary greatly in scale, from neurons corresponding to entire hemispheres — for example, a {geo_ref("Northern Hemisphere neuron", 1, 0)} which responds to bears, moose, coniferous forest, and the entire Northern third of a world map — down to sub-regions of countries, such as the US West Coast.
 Which regions the model dedicates neurons to seems stochastic and varies across models we examined.<d-footnote> Some region neurons seem to form more consistently than others.
-Which neurons form doesn't seem to be fully explained by prevalence in the dataset: for example, <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 6, null)}}>every model has an Australia neuron</a>, but not all models seem to have a UK neuron.
+Which neurons form doesn't seem to be fully explained by prevalence in the dataset: for example, {geo_ref("every model has an Australia neuron", 6)}, but not all models seem to have a UK neuron.
 Why is that?
 One intuition is that there’s more variance in neurons when there’s a natural supercategory they can be grouped into.
 For example, when an individual UK neuron doesn’t exist, it seems to be folded into a Europe neuron.
 In Africa, we sometimes see multiple different Africa neurons (in particular a South/West Africa neuron and an East Africa neuron), while other times there seems to be a single unified Africa neuron.
-In contrast, Australia is perhaps less subdividable, since it’s both a continent and country.</d-footnote>
+In contrast, Australia is perhaps less subdividable, since it’s both a continent and country.</d-footnote></p>